hxh970412/Group18/README.md

 EA1 (use fitness proportional selection, PMX_Crossover, mutation_insert)： python ../Exercise 6/EA1.py
 EA2 (use PMX_Crossover, mutation_inversion, fitness_proportional)： python ../Exercise 6/EA2.py
 EA3 (use Order_crossover, mutation_swap, tournament_selection)： python ../Exercise 6/EA3.py
+report file (use mutation and select to operate，the advantage of mutation is that it can track where use the mutation way， and it is generally hard to report errors.
+The parameters of the select method are the current population population and the corresponding function fitness, and population needs to be a GAPopulation object, and fitness must also be a callable object; and choose people size list are 10, 20, 50, 100, and generations are 50, 100, 200, they are run about half an hour)
 Exercise 7